 Once you have completed the EIF, Mindy will give you a GREEN employment card.
 You must submit this card to Katherine Johnson OR if an individual resident has personally hired you, then you need to give the GREEN card to your student employer to turn in to Katherine Johnson before you can begin working.
-The GREEN employment card must be turned in so that time sheets can be processed.
+The GREEN employment card must be turned in so that online time sheets can be processed.

 - Upon completion of the interviewing and screening process, applicants are informed of their status and instructed on how to obtain training.
 Applicants are required to attend training which covers the five core areas of working with BRSS residents with disabilities.
 Once the training is completed the applicant will be scheduled either to work as a BRSS Floater or be placed on the list for individual student/PA scheduling.

 It is your responsibility to complete online payroll correctly, including full dates, times worked and complete this process prior to the completion due date and time .
 It is possible that you will have numerous residents each pay period and they will need to aprove the submitted hours prior to the Administrative staff"s final approval.
 You will need to fill out the individaul PA hours for each resident employer and any FLOATER shifts worked.
 Correctly inputing hours and submitting them in for processing by the resident, by 9:00p.m. the Sunday after each payroll ends, are joint responsibilities of the PA and the resident employer.
 Hours are due every two weeks by 9:00 pm on Sundays at the end of each pay period.
 The following payroll schedule will assist you in getting your time sheets completed according to the University schedule.
 Completed online hours may be turned at the end of your scheduled shifts during the current Bi-Weekly payroll.
 Notification to the resident employer that you have submitted hours is highly recommended.